gkopacz/CyberSec-HomeLab/Day04-Windows-Clients-Domain-Join-and-GPOs/README.md

 - Organizational Unit (OU) targeting for granular policy control
 - Structured testing of login behavior and GPO impact across clients

-## 9️⃣ Windows Clients Setup & Domain Join
+# 🛠️ Setup Walkthrough

-With the domain controller, DNS, and DHCP services now fully configured, I moved on to provisioning two Windows client machines, one **Windows 10** and one **Windows 11** — and joining them to the `adlab.local` domain.
+AWith the domain controller, DNS, and DHCP services now fully configured, I moved on to provisioning two Windows client machines, one **Windows 10** and one **Windows 11** - and joining them to the `adlab.local` domain.
+This included renaming them to match lab conventions, and verifying domain authentication using the test user accounts created earlier.

+## 1️⃣ Windows Clients VM Setup

 These endpoints simulate real-world users in a corporate network and allow testing of: